-pH electrodes are available in a variety of styles for both laboratory and industrial applications.
-All are composed of glass and are therefore subject to breakage.
+Combination pH electrodes are available in a variety of styles for both laboratory and industrial applications.
+All are composed of a glass and are therefore subject to breakage.
 Electrodes are designed to measure mostly aqueous media.
-They are not designed to be used in solvents, such as CCI4, which does not have any free hydrogen ions.
+They are not designed to be used in solvents, such as CC14, which do not have any free hydrogen ions.

-The pH electrode, due to the nature of its construction, needs to be kept moist at all times.
-In order to operate properly, glass needs to be hydrated.
-Hydration is required for the ion exchange process to occur.
-If an electrode should become dry, it is best to place it in some tap water for a half hour to condition the glass.
+It is essential, due to the nature of its construction, that a pH electrode is always kept moist.
+In order to operate properly, the glass body of a pH electrode needs to be hydrated – which is required for the ion exchange process to occur.
+If an electrode should become dry, it is best to place it in some tap water for a half hour condition the glass.

-pH electrodes are like batteries; they run down with time and use.
-As an electrode ages, its glass changes resistance.
-This resistance change alters the electrode potential.
-For this reason, electrodes need to be calibrated on a regular basis.
+Combination pH electrodes are like batteries; they run down time and use.
+As an electrode ages, its glass body changes resistance.
+This resistance change alters the electrode potential, and, for this reason, electrodes need to be calibrated on a regular basis.
 Calibration in pH buffer solution corrects for this change.
-Calibration of any pH equipment should always begin with buffer 7.0 as this is the "zero point."
+Calibration of any pH equipment should always begin with buffer 7.0 as this is the ‘zero point’.
 The pH scale has an equivalent mV scale.
 The mV scale ranges from +420 to -420 mV.
 At a pH of 7.0 the mV value is 0.
-Each pH change corresponds to a change of ±60 mV.
+Each pH change corresponds to a change of +/- 60mV.
 As pH values become more acidic the mV values become greater.
 For example, a pH of 4.0 corresponds to a value of 180 mV.
 As pH values become more basic the mV values become more negative; pH = 9 corresponds to -120 mV.
 Dual calibration using buffers 4.0 or 10.0 provides greater system accuracy.

-pH electrodes have junctions which allow the internal fill solution of the measuring electrode to leak out into the solution being measured.
-This junction can become clogged by particulates in the solution and can also facilitate poisoning by metal ions present in the solution.
-If a clogged junction is suspected it is best to soak the electrode in some warm tap water to dissolve the material and clear the junction. pH electrodes should always be stored in a moistened condition.
-When not in use it is best to store the electrode in either buffer 4.0 or buffer 7.0.
+The junction site of a pH electrode can become clogged by particulates in the solution and can also facilitate poisoning by metal ions present in the solution.
+If a clogged junction is suspected, it is best to soak the electrode in some warm tap water to dissolve the material and clear the junction. pH electrodes should always be stored in a moistened condition.
+When not in use it is best to store the electrode in an acidic solution such as a 4.0 buffer.
 Never store an electrode in distilled or deionized water as this will cause migration of the fill solution from the electrode. pH electrodes have a finite lifespan due to their inherent properties.
 How long a pH electrode will last will depend on how it is cared for and the solutions it is used to measure.
-Typically, a gel-filled combination pH electrode will last six months to 1 year depending on the care and application.
+Typically, a gel-filled combination pH electrode will last six months to one year depending on the care and application.
 Even if an electrode is not used it still ages.
 On the shelf, the electrode should last approximately a year if kept in a moistened condition.
 Electrode demise can usually be characterized by a sluggish response, erratic readings or a reading which will not change.
-When this occurs an electrode can no longer be calibrated. pH electrodes are fragile and have a limited lifespan.
-How long an electrode will last is determined by how well the probe is maintained and the pH application.
-The harsher the system, the shorter the lifespan.
-For this reason it is always a good idea to have a back-up electrode on hand to avoid any system down time.
+When this occurs, an electrode can no longer be calibrated. pH electrodes are fragile and have a limited lifespan.
+How long an electrode will last is determined by how well the probe is maintained and by the application – the harsher the system, the shorter the lifespan.
+For this reason, it is always a good idea to have a backup electrode on hand to avoid any system downtime.
 Calibration is also an important part of electrode maintenance.
-This assures not only that the electrode is behaving properly but that the system is operating correctly.
+This assures not only that the electrode is behaving properly, but that the system is operating correctly.